Code-Institute-Submissions/MariaLundgren-Pre-Owned_SepResub/TESTING.md

 ![image of products page](media/products.jpg)

 #### Manual Testing of Selected Product Page
 -	Clicking on the add to shopping bag button adds the product to the shopping bag and a success message is shown.
--	Clicking on the add to favorite button as a registered user adds the product to favorites and a success message is shown.
--	Trying to add a product to favorites as an anonymous user and the user gets redirected to the login page.

 ![image of selected product page](media/selected_product.jpg)

 #### Manual Testing of My Shopping Bag Page